The Fighters (band)

 The Fighters were an American pop-punk band from Chicago and part of the punk rock subculture of the Midwestern United States in the early 1990s.
-The band was formed in 1993 and had a style of guitar-driven, energetic punk with gang vocals and humorous lyrics.
+Formed in 1993, the band's style included guitar-driven, energetic punk with gang vocals and humorous lyrics.
 They embraced the DIY ethic in recording and releasing records on lead-singer Jason Mojica's Rocco Records label, booking their own tours, and organizing punk rock shows in non-traditional venues such as laundromats.
 Members of The Fighters were involved in creating the third edition of the Maximumrocknroll DIY resource guide, Book Your Own Fuckin' Life, and were active participants in the Underdog Records collective, which helped distribute Chicago-area punk music around the world.

-After disbanding in 1995, guitarist Paul Koob went on to play with well-known indie rock band Joan of Arc before becoming a graphic designer, and lead singer Jason Mojica joined ska-punk / power-pop band the Eclectics before starting a career as a journalist and filmmaker.
+After disbanding in 1995, guitarist Paul Koob went on to play with well-known indie rock band Joan of Arc before becoming a graphic designer, and lead singer Jason Mojica joined ska-punk / power-pop band The Eclectics before starting a career as a journalist and filmmaker.

 History

 The Fighters was formed in 1993 by Jason Mojica, Paul Koob, Mike McKee, and Don Shrader.
 The four had met while attending St. Joseph High School in Westchester, Illinois, where they collaborated on self-published comic books and zines under the monikers Rocco Comics, and Rocco Publishing.
 The world of small-press comics and zines that was cataloged at the time by Factsheet Five also served as the gateway for the group to other subcultures, including DIY punk rock.
 The four decided to form The Fighters halfway into their first school year, and used available technology to help with long-distance songwriting: "Mojica would call up Koob and hum a melody, Koob would process the murmuring into a guitar riff and the two would have a jam session over the phone" reported the Daily Egyptian.
 Within their first month of forming, The Fighters had their first in-person practice session and recorded and released their first 7-inch EP, Give 'em the Business–the first release under the spinoff Rocco Records imprint Give 'em the Business received a positive review from Maximum Rocknroll founder Tim Yohannan.
-Yohannan would later entrust the third edition of the DIY resource guide Book Your Own Fuckin' Life to Mojica and the Rocco team, which included The Fighters.
+Yohannan would later entrust the third edition of the DIY resource guide Book Your Own Fuckin' Life to Mojica and the Rocco team, which featured The Fighters.
 Mojica and Yohannan bonded over an earnest love for the punk scene and its DIY ethos "What drives so many people to work their asses off to the extent of becoming total maniacs in this wacky world we call punk?"
 Mojica was quoted as saying in Underground: The Subterranean Culture of DIY Punk Shows.
 "Satisfaction, belonging, 'fame', the desire to escape ordinary life, and just plain fun are a few of the reasons," he continues, "but it all comes down to love."